obewds/vueventus/docs/guides/why-vueventus.md

 * Full Re-designs
 * Legal call-outs

-VueVentus handles these normally expensive/arduous issues in stride - and incredibly quickly with practice.
-The trick lies in leveraging the system's centralization of the overall landscape of atomic string patterns that occur in any given web app.
+VueVentus handles these normally expensive/arduous issues surprisingly well - and incredibly quickly with practice.
+The trick lies in leveraging the system's centralization of the overall landscape of atomic string patterns that occur in any given web app, and sticking with it.

 > This centralization allows designers to make sweeping changes to the "feel" of the app's tones in both dark and light mode contexts... but completely abstracted away from the code that designers just don't like to deal with.
 With VueVentus this is all centralized, and thanks to Tailwind CSS, it's also human readable! :wink:

+## The Mission

+VueVentus aims to:

-VueVentus aims to **empower** designers to work closer to the code and repository workflows, and **reward** devs with a vernacular consistency that designers don't need to change, because it's already grouped into vernacular that designers understand.
+1. **Empower** designers to work closer to the code and repository workflows

-> And thanks to Typescript/JavaScript and VueVentus modules, all of this can be peeked into, overridden and type-checked on both global and instance-only scales.
+1. **Provide** developers with full access to component and data properties giving devs the control they need to override, extend/type-check, and customize on both global and instance levels.
+1. **Invite** production teams to enjoy a truly modular system allowing both devs and designers to iterate, create and mix-and-match the visual characteristics of web app components to make endlessly unique web experiences
+1. **Create** a consistent and systemic vernacular that designers and developers can both logically infer to serve as a bridge between the silos of design and front end engineering through a strategically DRY styling management system

-Basically, VueVentus starts as an initial static data store for rapid prototyping, and then incrementally overridden into a structural blueprint for DRYness, alongside that prototype's transformation into a production app.
+To accomplish this, VueVentus starts as an initial static data store for rapid prototyping.
+After that, teams can incrementally override the [VvConfig](/modules/configs/vv-config) object to taste as that same prototype matures into a production app.

-The payoff is easy and fast sweeping changes, even late in the game, and a pattern that scales across different app code bases easily.
-All together, this leads to incredibly DRY and efficiently re-designable apps and components. :heart_eyes:
+The payoff is easy and fast sweeping styling changes, even late in the game, and a pattern that scales across different app code bases easily.
+All together, VueVentus can offer teams incredibly DRY and efficiently re-designable apps and components. :heart_eyes:

 ::: tip
 Over time, VueVentus defaults should be replaced as needed by a custom configuration file (or files) that follow the [VvConfig](/modules/configs/vv-config) structure.